 Option 2: Sometimes let your dog on the furniture

 This method gives your dog access to the furniture, but only with your permission.
 This is my preferred method, but you have to train your dog that he can only hang with you if certain conditions are met.
 Similar to the above scenario, furniture privileges should be earned, so resource guarders or bed hogs will have to stay on the floor.
-Here is how to teach your dog to ask “please” to be invited on the furniture with you:
+Here is how to teach your dog to ask “please” to be invited on the furniture with you.
+The video below also demonstrates this technique (at 0:53).

 If you don’t want your dog on the furniture unattended, block the area by shutting the door or placing a hard object (such as a flattened cardboard box) on top of the furniture.
 You can’t train when you’re not there.